Intelligence Authorization Act for Fiscal Years 2014 and 2015

 The Intelligence Authorization Act for Fiscal Years 2014 and 2015 is a bill that authorizes different intelligence agencies and their activities in fiscal years 2014 and 2015.
 The total spending authorized by the bill is classified, but estimates based on intelligence leaks made by Edward Snowden indicate that the budget could be approximately $50 billion.

 The bill was introduced into and passed the United States House of Representatives during the 113th United States Congress.
+An Intelligence Authorization Act for FY2014 (P.L.
+113-126) was signed into law in July 2014, and separately an Intelligence Authorization Act for 2015 (P.L.
+113-293) was signed into law in December 2014.